DevYoungLee/AstronomyPictureoftheDay/README.md

 <br />
-If you would like to try out the app, sign up for an API key at: https://api.nasa.gov/index.html#apply-for-an-api-key, then enter the key at network/RetrofitService
+If you would like to try out the app, sign up for an API key at: https://api.nasa.gov/index.html#apply-for-an-api-key, then enter the key at network/RetrofitService <br />
 <br />
 Thank you for reading! <br />
 Any suggestions will be greatly appreciated! <br />